tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 > TiBigData/Flink only supports delete from table with pk, or exception will be thrown.

-At first, check pk and get old value from snapshot.
+At first, check pk/uk and get old value from snapshot.

 Then, ignore the rows which do not exist in the table.